magicalyak/ansible-tower/README.md

 ## Setting up the application
 Webui can be found at `https://<your-ip>:443`

-Valid settings for VERSION are:-
+Valid settings for ANSIBLE_TOWER_VER are:-
 + **`latest`**: will update ansible tower to the latest version available.
 + **`<specific-version>`**: will select a specific version (eg 3.1.0) of tower to install.